cojs/gather/README.md

 co-gather
 =========

-Execute thunks in parallel with concurrency support and gather all the results.
+Execute thunks, generators, async functions in parallel with concurrency support and gather all the results.

 `co-gather` is similar with [co-parallel](https://github.com/visionmedia/co-parallel), but `co-gather` will gather all the result of these thunks, even those thunks throw error.